Skip to Content

 The provision enables passengers to make VoIP (Voice over Internet Protocol) or video calls to friends or clients during flight.

-One can imagine the plight of cabin attendants waiting to serve passengers busy on a phone call.
+One can imagine the plight of cabin attendants waiting to serve passengers who are busy on a phone call.
 Service will get delayed, and safety announcements could skip people engaged in their phones.

-And one of those sets of safe flying guidelines includes the prompt to put phones on airplane mode.
+One of those sets of safe flying guidelines includes the prompt to put phones in airplane mode.
 It needs to be said because a significant chunk of flyers forget.

 Not to mention, people conducting all their VoIP calls on speakerphone could disturb fellow passengers and disrupt the cabin environment altogether.